(Notification required by Annotated Code of Maryland - Tax Property 9-301(d))

 CB-11-2008 Alternative Energy/Energy Conservation – Tax credit for residential structures that utilize solar energy or geothermal energy devices.
 Application and proof of claim must be filed with the Director of Finance.

-CB-8-2005 Disabled Veterans (retroactive)– Tax credit for veterans qualified for disability exemption.
-Tax credit is equal to full amount of County taxes and applies to taxes previously paid for any year the veteran was qualified for the exemption.
+CB-8-2005 Disabled Veterans (retroactive) – To qualify for this credit you must first be approved by the State Department of Assessments & Taxation to receive the State’s 100% Disabled Veterans Exemption.
+The tax credit is equal to the County portion of the tax bill only (does not include fees and other County charges) and applies to taxes previously paid for any year the veteran was qualified for the exemption (up to a maximum of 3 years).
 Application and proof of claim must be filed with the Director of Finance.

 CB-63-2003 Surviving Spouse of a Fallen Law Enforcement/Rescue Worker – Annual application and initial proof of claim must be filed with the Director of Finance by April 1 prior to the tax year for which the credit is being requested.
 The fallen officer must have owned the dwelling at the time of his/her death and the surviving spouse must currently occupy the dwelling.